National Parks

 Zion National Park in Utah

-Starting at the top of the ridges, fall colors dip into the valley turning the Freemont Cottonwoods a sunny yellow.
-It’s a nice contrast to the red sandstone and the evergreen pinyon trees and junipers.
-The weather is mild and hiking is a top activity.
+Starting at the top of the ridges, fall colors dip into the valley, turning the Freemont Cottonwoods a sunny yellow.
+This is a nice contrast to the red sandstone and the evergreen pinyon trees and juniper.
+The weather is mild, and hiking is a top activity.

-Zion National Park is located in Southern Utah.
-Open 365-days a year and 24-hours a day.
-A 7-day pass for $35 per vehicle.
+Zion National Park is located in southern Utah.
+It is open 365 days a year and 24 hours a day.
+A 7-day pass costs $35 per vehicle.
+Zion Canyon uses a free shuttle.

 Planning Guide to Zion National Park